 By July 11, 1877, forty-nine members were listed in the records of the Pettyville Ward of The Church of Jesus Christ of Latter-day Saints.
 Church services were held in various homes.

 In 1881, James C. Snow secured from the government the right to survey the present site of Sterling.
 Within a few short years, the people of Pettyville had moved to Sterling or Manti, leaving behind loved ones who were buried in the Pettyville

 When a road was built connecting the area to the main highway, the road went through the old Pettyville Cemetery.
 Some of the graves were opened, and the remains were moved to the Sterling Cemetery.
 However, it is believed that some unidentified graves still remain at the Pettyville site.

 Erected 2002 by Camp Arropeen, Daughters of Utah Pioneers.
 (Marker Number 534.)

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Settlements & Settlers.
 In addition, it is included in the Daughters of Utah Pioneers series list.

 Location.
 39° 11.769′ N, 111° 41.979′ W. Marker is in Sterling, Utah, in Sanpete County.
 Marker is on West Center Street half a mile west of Main Street, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Sterling UT 84665, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 29, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 327 times since then and 6 times this year.
+It was originally submitted on June 29, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 355 times since then.
 Photos: 1, 2, 3. submitted on June 29, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.